-Another difficulty with Maimonides' position is that he have put the proverbial before to cart seems the horse.
-Maimonides understands that the Torah's sacrifices meant idolatrous are to counter ritual sacrifices.
+Another difficulty with Maimonides' position is that he seems to have put the proverbial cart before the horse.
+Maimonides understands that the Torah's sacrifices are meant to counter idolatrous ritual sacrifices.
 However, the truth seems to be that idolatrous practices developed from the saintlier concept of sacrifices to God, not vice versa.